Home » Crafts » Handprint » Salt Dough Recipe

 Recipe Rating

-161 comments on “Salt Dough Handprint”
+161 comments on “Salt Dough Recipe”

 1. Hi, what would happen if I sealed them before they were completely dried through?
 Baked them for a few hours Thursday, and have been sitting out till Sunday; didn’t want to bake them longer because the tops werw starting to crack.